petersn/snprotohash/README.md

 ------------

 snprotohash0 is a keyed hash function, taking in a 256-bit key, and producing a 256-bit output.
-The goal is 256-bit security as a cryptographic hash function.
+The goal is 256-bit security as a cryptographic hash function, eventually, once I pick a candidate that I like.
+(I am *not* making any security claims about any of the prototype candidates yet.)

 To use:
 ```c